Navid200/ScratchPad/docs/DatabaseCorruption.md

 You can enable this so that a backup of your database and all settings will automatically be made on a daily basis.

 2- We have a daily automaitc database backup onto the phone local storage option.
-[Legacy database daily backup](https://navid200.github.io/xDrip/docs/Backup/SaveDaily.html)
+[Daily legacy database backup](https://navid200.github.io/xDrip/docs/Backup/SaveDaily.html)
 You can enable this so that a database backup is made on a dialy basis.
 T